TLC: Tables, Ladders & Chairs (2018): Preliminary matches

 The actual pay-per-view opened with the finals of the second Mixed Match Challenge which saw the tag team of Fabulous Truth (R-Truth and Carmella) face the tag team of Mahalicia (Jinder Mahal and Alicia Fox).
 In the end, Carmella applied the "Code of Silence" on Fox forcing Carmella to submit to win the match.
 With the win, Fabulous Truth won an all-expense-paid vacation to a destination of their choice - to Carmella's dismay, R-Truth chose WWE Headquarters in Stamford, Connecticut - as well as R-Truth and Carmella receiving the number 30 spot in the men's and women's Royal Rumble matches, respectively.

 Next, The Bar (Cesaro and Sheamus) defended the SmackDown Tag Team Championship against The New Day (Kofi Kingston and Xavier Woods, with Big E) and The Usos (Jimmy and Jey Uso) in a triple threat tag team match.
-In the end, Sheamus hit Woods with a "Brogue Kick" for a pinfall to retain the title.
+In the end, Sheamus hit Woods with a "Brogue Kick" for a pinfall to retain the titles.

 After that, Braun Strowman fought Baron Corbin in a Tables, Ladders, and Chairs match.
 Heath Slater was appointed as referee by Corbin.
 Corbin made his entrance, ready to win by forfeit if Strowman did not answer the referee's ten-count.
 Midway through the referee's ten-count, Strowman made his entrance with his arm in a sling.
 Strowman stated that because it was a TLC match, that also meant that it was no disqualification, and if anyone wanted to assist him, they could.
 Apollo Crews, Bobby Roode, Chad Gable, and Finn Bálor then appeared, each wielding chairs.
 Slater removed his referee shirt and attacked Corbin.
 Crews, Roode, Gable, and Bálor then proceeded to attack Corbin.
 As Corbin tried to leave the arena, Corbin was intercepted by former Raw General Manager Kurt Angle, who attacked Corbin with a chair.
 In the climax, Crews, Roode, Gable, Angle, and Bálor performed their respective finishers on Corbin in the ring.
 Strowman then pinned Corbin for the win, earning a Universal Championship match against Brock Lesnar at the Royal Rumble and stripping Corbin of his authoritative power.